wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/11_Control Flow Statements.md

 ## Continue Statement

 The continue statement tells Python to 'continue' on, effectively causing Python to skip over its current iteration and move onto the next one in a loop.
-It's useful for allowing you to skip pass certain parts of a loop that you may not want the code block to execute on.
+It's useful for allowing you to skip past certain parts of a loop that you may not want the code block to execute on.

 Here's an example of the continue statement in action: